stuarthayhurst/kernel-notify/README.md

 ## Notes:
  * Kernel-notify starting on login can be toggled with `kernel-notify --enable-autostart` and `kernel-notify --disable-autostart`
  * Kernel-notify sending notifications can be toggled in the config, with the `muted=0/1` option
- * The program and kernel can be automatically updated if autoupdate is set to 1 in the config
  * On .deb installation, the package will attempt to rebuild the notifications program if the architecture is not amd64
  * Man page available with `man kernel-notify`